YugaB/Database-for-Movie-Booking-Application/README.md

 4. Wrote SQL queries to create database objects such as tables with Primary keys, foreign keys, indexes.
 5. Created stored procedure, view and triggers.
 6. Maintained tables in 3NF.
-7. Stored data such as ratings and reviews for moviews and theaters in MongoDB using Atlas.
+7. Stored data such as ratings and reviews for movies and theaters in MongoDB using mlab.